 What if I have two suites?

-Having a second suite may be a workaround.
-The key is that the suites are self-contained.
-Each suite has its own kitchen, bathroom, and separate entrance.
-The people from one suite cannot readily go to the other suite and vice versa.
+There may be a workaround with a second suite.
+The key here is that the suites are self-contained.
+Further, each suite must have its own kitchen, bathroom, and separate entrance.
+The people from one suite cannot readily go to the other suite and vice versa as well.
 Again, communication is key.
 Speak to your insurance broker about how many people are in the house and how many suites you have.
 Your broker can best advise you as to how your insurance is impacted.

 So where does all this leave you?
-Call your insurance broker and ask the question: is my rental home properly insured?
-If it is that’s great!
+It leaves you with the opportunity to call your insurance broker.
+Then you can ask the question: is my rental home properly insured?
+If it is, that’s great!
 If it’s not, now is the time to fix it.

 If you don’t have an insurance broker and want to talk to someone who is truly passionate about your rental dwellings, contact us at Campbell & Haliburton Insurance.
 We would love to talk to you.